 Second, we would be directing Christian outreach to these communities of refugees.
 If there were illegal efforts to hamper our outreach, we would mobilize members to put massive pressure on politicians to protect our rights and we would organize to ensure we have enough people to prevent an outreach from being disrupted.
 The only real counter to the bondage these people suffer under is the Gospel.

-Third, we would be working with the UN and other agencies to rescue and host Christian refugees who are totally neglected by an American government thay has become pro-Salafist in its policies.
+Third, we would be working with the UN and other agencies to rescue and host Christian refugees who are totally neglected by a governments that have become pro-Salafist in its policies.
 Social media campaigns and advertising would be conducted to share the plight of Christians and to expose the current American government’s complicity in their ongoing suffering.

 Fourth, if disruptions of normal economic activity or even food and other supplies occur because of terrorism, as a member of a Shirehold you would know there is a safety net.
 Supplies of necessities would be maintained and mutual assurance funds would help if you faced economic hardship.
 You would know that you will always have a way to feed and shelter your family, no matter what.